 Once the iPhone is in position, your MacBook automatically detects the device without the user even having to unlock it.
 But in case you don't want to use the iPhone camera, Apple allows you to disconnect the camera from your iPhone screen with a click.

 If the iPhone camera is not automatically recognized, go to the video preferences of any application that uses your Mac camera and select the option to use the iPhone camera.

 As the iPhone is now recognized as a system camera, Continuity Camera appears everywhere in macOS where cameras can be selected.
 We use the "extended camera" together with Google Meeting, but the feature can also be used in conjunction with FaceTime, Zoom and Microsoft Teams among other video conferencing apps.

 The camera options for activating studio lighting effects, the aforementioned desk mode or sound isolation for the microphone can be accessed through the Control Center on your Mac.

 Finally, only compatible iPhone devices running iOS 16 and any MacBook on macOS Ventura can run the continuity camera.
 This means that the iPhone 7, iPhone SE (2020) and older models will not work with this feature.

 Advantages of using Apple's Continuity Camera on your Mac

 The obvious benefit of utilizing your iPhone as a webcam for your MacBook is the image quality.
 Your iPhone's ultra-wide sensor is better than the tiny module just above your MacBook's screen.
-Apple showed the different effects of Continuity Camera including Center Stage, where the software tracks you and keeps you in the center by cropping the frame.
+You can also use with different effects in conjunction with Center Stage, where the software tracks you and keeps you in the center by cropping the frame.
 This gives an illusion of a camera panning from side-to-side.